 2. Remove Unwanted Apps

-If you notice your FireStick is slowing down, check for unnecessary apps and delete them.
+If your FireStick is slowing down, check for unnecessary apps and delete them.
 This ensures your device has enough capacity to operate at its optimal level.
 You can also offload lesser-used apps that you don’t want to uninstall.

 3. Clear App Cache